decomplexity/SendOauth2/README.md

 ```
 {
     "require": {
-        "decomplexity/SendOauth2": ">=3.0"
+        "decomplexity/SendOauth2": ">=4.0"
 }
 }
 ```

-TWO CODE CHANGES ARE CURRENTLY (March 2023) NEEDED:
+TWO CODE CHANGES ARE CURRENTLY (March 2024) NEEDED:

 **NB(1): one code change is currently needed to the Microsoft provider thenetworg oauth2-azure Azure.php This cannot be done as an override:
-- for release 2.0.1, at line 214, replace  *graph.windows.net*  by  *graph.microsoft.com*  **
+- for release 19 (v2.2.2), at lines 40 and 280, replace  *graph.windows.net*  by  *graph.microsoft.com*  **
 Any later versions of Azure may well have this already amended, as Azure AD Graph is deprecated by Microsoft and replaced by Microsoft Graph.

 **NB(2): a one-line code addition is needed to TheLeague oauth2-client/src/Token/AccessToken.php if you wish to have refresh tokens updated automatically.
-The wrapper checks for this change; if it is not present, the wrapper will default to letting refresh tokens expire in the normal way.
+The wrapper checks for this change; if it is not present, the wrapper will default to letting refresh tokens expire (if they do; Google's normally don't) in the normal way.
 The existing code from around line 107 (exact line is version dependent) reads:

 ```